gvwilson/thirdbit/src/fiction/iffy/index.md

 She bowed her head and said a brief prayer for the olders she could barely remember, then began scooping food into her mouth.
-Not even the sound of her uncle grumbling belowdecks could spoil the spicy sweet taste in her mouth or the feeling of her belly slowly relaxing.
+Not even the sound of her uncle grumbling belowdecks could spoil the spicy sweetness in her mouth or the feeling of her belly slowly relaxing.

 When the noodles were gone